ArshanaWelivita/PinballPanic/README.md

 To execute the server implementation of the game, use: dune exec src/server/pinball_server.exe

+### Note Regarding Testing:

+Despite countless hours attempting to debug our simulate_ball_path_post_generation function (used for testing purposes).
+The function doesn't always work as intended for levels 8+.
+We postulate it is due to some of the activated_bumper and directional_bumper interactions.
+Note that this function is only used for testing purposes, and so there is no corresponding bug that can be found in either the command-line implementation, nor the server implementation.
+Furthermore, this is the reason why Grid.ml might lack some code coverage.

 ### Example Run of Command Line Game:

 <img width="1078" alt="Screenshot 2024-12-18 at 1 31 53 PM" src="https://github.com/user-attachments/assets/8c997322-967b-4d18-bc47-5d80d0266e81" />